adam-bartholomew/office-quote-bot/Readme.md

 #### A Twitter Bot that tweets random quotes from "The Office"
-Created by Adam Bartholomew
-Built using Python and Tweepy
+Created by Adam Bartholomew, using Python and Tweepy.